RobertHajbok/ChessMeters/README.md

 ## TODO
 - Add possibility to choose color for games on generator UI
-- Show total rows on grids, add pagination and sorting (reports and games)
 - Configure email for contact, error notifications and user registrations
 - Evaluation centipawns for mate, maybe add notes to EngineEvaluations
 - Configure lichess api with more parameters